noaa-oar-arl/monet/docs/installing.rst

 Instructions
 ------------

-MONET itself is a pure Python package, but some of it's dependencies may not be.
+MONET itself is a pure Python package, but some of its dependencies may not be.
 The simplest way to install MONET is to install it from the conda-forge feedstock::

     $ conda install -c conda-forge monet